GraphGDel: Constructing and Learning Graph Representations of Genome-Scale Metabolic Models for Growth-Coupled Gene Deletion Prediction: PRELIMINARY AND PROBLEM SETTING

 \section{PRELIMINARY AND PROBLEM SETTING}

 In this section, we first outline several key terms in this study as a preliminary.
-Next, we define the main problem in this research, namely, \textbf{gene deletion strategy prediction}.
-Finally, we illustrate this concept using a toy constraint-based model.
-All the notations mentioned in this section are listed in Table \ref{table: notations_1}.
+Next, we illustrate these concepts using a toy constraint-based model.
+Finally, we define the main problem in this research, namely, \textbf{gene deletion strategy prediction}.
+All the notations mentioned in this section are listed in a table, which can be found in the Appendix.